 Gratefully, today our country is not at war, though it feels that way in places as we hear of increasing racial tensions, the sad news of lone shooters taking personal revenge, or terrorist murdering around the globe.

-Still the question remains, What do will you say when death strikes regardless of the motive or human toll?
+Still the question remains, What will you say when death strikes regardless of the motive or human toll?
 Will you have the courage to point your children to Jesus, as did this Armenian mother?

 As we teach our children about the tragedy, death, and the forces of evil, here are two topics for conversation.